 Applicants to the ECE graduate program must meet the following minimum requirements:

-- If English proficiency test is required, a minimum TOEFL score of 80 or minimum IELTS score of 6
+• If an English proficiency test is required, a minimum TOEFL score of 80 or minimum IELTS score of 6

 Deadlines